Risky-Shot/rs-creatorcoupon/README.md

   1. Add this script to your RedM resources folder.
   2. Run `install/sql.sql` to your database.
   3. Add `ensure rs-creatorcoupon` to server.cfg

+## 🧠 Future Ideas
+  - Reward To Creator When his code is used.
+  - Implement better code readability

 <details>
   <summary>Showcase Images</summary>